nikitavoloboev/data/looking-back/2021/2021-april.md

 I also turned 26 this month.
 Still young and I truly feel/believe that the best is yet to come.
 I think I am more mindful and happy now than I was before.
 I do know few people still and have little to no real friends.
 I did read that it's normal though.
 My skills are also all over the place.
 I [got dreams](https://twitter.com/PDLComics/status/1387798834361761794) though.

 Here is to an exciting and happy May.
+This is the last month I get to be unhappy with myself.
+Such a waste of time.

 Leave the world better than you found it.
 Leave any person better than you found them. ♥️